 “We are excited to share this information,” said Green.
 “It gives our community a more accurate snapshot of public transit use and potential for our area.
 I think it demonstrates the dedication our board and staff bring to serving our community by constantly seeking ways to improve the system.”

 Once the public information meetings pass, the agency will host a 15-day public comment period Aug.
 1-Aug.
-15, 2018, followed by a meeting of the METRO Board of Directors, who are slated to vote on the proposed changes at Sept.
-18 board meeting.
-Any approved changes will be implemented in late November.
+15, 2018, followed by a meeting of the METRO Board of Directors, who are slated to vote on the proposed changes at a Fall 2018 board meeting (timeline pending; this timeline will be updated in the near future).
+Any approved changes will be implemented in Winter 2019.
 METRO staff members will work on updating affected route schedules (some routes without a route pattern change will still undergo a schedule change related to changes made on routes that will undergo a route pattern change), the bus service map, bus stop sign changes and other signage updates pending board approval of the proposed changes.
 All new information will be coordinated for a late November rollout, as the current system will be in place until the changes are implemented.

 Rock Region METRO is hosting two public meetings in July 2018 to present annual service enhancement information to interested persons for two routes in North Little Rock and two routes in Little Rock: